sahalhes/flowpilot/README.md

 ## Usage
 - **AI Chatbot**: Interact with the AI through the web UI.
-- **URL Helper**: Send URLs for summarization, memory tricks, or quizzes.
-- **Image Generation**: Request AI-generated images via Fal.ai.
-- **Automation**: Utilize n8n workflows for advanced automation.
+- **Automation**: Utilize custom workflows for advanced automation.

 ## Contribution
 1. Fork the repository.